What Is A Panic Attack?

 What is a panic attack?

 Each year, approximately 11% of Americans experience a panic attack and 2–3% of them will develop panic disorder.
-For many, panic disorder begins in their late teens or early childhood and may recur at unpredictable times, seemingly going away for long periods only to return in certain situations.
+For many, panic disorder begins in their late teens or early childhood, usually beginning with an anxiety disorder, and may recur at unpredictable times, seemingly going away for long periods only to return in certain situations.

 Panic attack symptoms can impact the whole body and include feelings of fear, terror, dread, desperation, or impending doom.
-These experiences might also be accompanied by physical reactions such as:
+These experiences might also be accompanied by physical symptoms such as:

 • Pounding, irregular, or racing heartbeat